+Circling back to the beginning of my talk, unanchored inflation expectations are what made the inflation Paul Volcker had to deal with so pernicious.
 The inflation we experienced over the last few years was driven by an imbalance between supply and demand in the economy.
 The economy was tight, and that is what drove our recent experience with inflation.
-This is different than the inflation that some may recall in the 1970s and 1980s, which was not driven by economic tightness.
-Rather, during that era, the unemployment rate was high and growth was mediocre.
+Inflation in the 1970s and 1980s was not driven by economic tightness, rather the unemployment rate was high and growth was mediocre.